ceph/ceph/doc/rados/configuration/network-config-ref.rst

 monitor IP addresses and daemon host names only.
 The quick start configuration assumes a single "public" network.
-Ceph functions just fine with a public network only, but you may see significant performance improvement with a second network in a large cluster.
+Ceph functions just fine with a public network only, but you may see significant performance improvement with a second "cluster" network in a large cluster.

 We recommend running a Ceph cluster with two networks: a public (front-side) network and a cluster (back-side) network.
 To support two networks, your hosts